-- Overall reset by means Precondition The operating mode of the CPU is to be switched to STOP.
-You may place the CPU in STOP by the menu command 'PLC \rightarrow Operating mode'. of the Siemens SIMATIC - Overall reset: You may request the overall reset by means of the menu command ' $PLC \rightarrow Clean/Reset'$.
+- Precondition The operating mode of the CPU is to be switched to STOP.
+You may place the CPU in STOP by the menu command 'PLC → Operating mode'. - Overall reset: You may request the overall reset by means of the menu command 'PLC → Clean/Reset'.
 In the dialog window you may place your CPU in STOP state and start the overall reset if this has not been done as yet.
 The STOP-LED blinks during the overall reset procedure.
 When the STOP-LED is on permanently the overall reset procedure has been completed.

+Automatic reload

-Automatic reload If there is a project S7PROG.WLD on the MMC, the CPU attempts to reload this project from MMC.
+If there is a project S7PROG.WLD on the MMC, the CPU attempts to reload this project from MMC.

-\rightarrow The MC LED is on.
+$\rightarrow$ The MC LED is on.
 When the reload has been completed the LED expires.
 The operating mode of the CPU will be STOP respectively RUN, depending on the position of the operating mode switch.